SoftDev4Research/4OSS-lesson/_episodes/01-introduction.md

 ## FAIR principles

-Though not all the recommendations from the FAIR data principles directly apply to software, there is good alignment between the practices discussed here and the FAIR data principles.
+Though not all the recommendations from the [FAIR data principles](https://www.force11.org/group/fairgroup/fairprinciples) directly apply to software, there is a good alignment between the practices discussed here and the FAIR data principles.
 The FAIR principles are a set of community-developed guidelines to ensure that data or any digital object are Findable, Accessible, Interoperable and Reusable.
-The FAIR principles specifically emphasize enhancing the ability of machines to automatically find and use data or any digital object, and support its reuse by individuals.
-Standards for the description, interoperability, citation etc. are at the core of these principles ([ref](https://www.incf.org/activities/standards-and-best-practices/what-is-fair)).
+The FAIR principles specifically emphasise enhancing the ability of machines to automatically find and use data or any digital object, and support its reuse by individuals.
+Standards for description, interoperability, citation etc. are at the core of these principles ([ref](https://www.incf.org/activities/standards-and-best-practices/what-is-fair)).

 The FAIR Guiding Principles, as described in [Scientific Data by Wilkinson et al](https://www.nature.com/articles/sdata201618):
 - To be **Findable**